al-caveman/cavemancms/content_raw/democracy/article.md

 conjecture:majvotingsucks
 text      :_Ideally_[:Assuming no strategic dishonest voting, or exploitations
-           by foreign faggots.], when the voters are any one the entire population, the majority of voters are non-experts on the subject that they are voting on.
+           by foreign faggots.], when the voters are any from the entire population, the majority of voters are non-experts on the subject that they are voting on.